-Review label designs with a converter or vendor who is knowledgeable about labels and laser printer characteristics to ensure you use labels suitable for your application.
+Review label designs with a converter or a vendor who has extensive knowledge about labels and laser printers to ensure that you are using the proper type of labels.

-Note: Before purchasing large quantities of labels, make sure you extensively test the labels with your printer.
+Before purchasing large quantities of labels, make sure you extensively test the labels with your printer.